 Your Business’s Instagram account in action

-Instagram isn’t just to promote your construction, home maintenance, or outdoor services business.
+Instagram isn’t just to promote your self-employed business.
 It’s also a way to engage and communicate with your customers.

-Make sure you or someone in your company monitors your account consistently.
+Make sure that you monitor your account consistently.
 Regular posts will help you build an audience, and replying to customer comments and questions quickly will make you look good.

 Be careful: Customers today expect prompt responses.
-While it may be challenging to write a prospect back during a job, responding the same day will help you foster better relationships.
+While it may be challenging, responding as soon as possible helps you foster better relationships.

-Then, when you’re ready, let’s move on to more advanced strategies to increase your construction, home maintenance, or outdoor services business’s reach in part two of this series.
+Then, when you’re ready, let’s move on to more advanced strategies to increase your self-employed business’s reach in Part 2 of this series.
 See you there!